ashih0/CourseProjectWeek3/CodeBook.md

 Body and Gravity acceleration signals were separated using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-This is indicated in the variable names containing "Body" and "Gravity", respectively.
+This is indicated in the variable names containing `Body` and `Gravity`, respectively.

 ## Sliding Windows